 A paper presented at Cashel and Ossory Clergy Conference, 16 October 2013

 I’ve spent thirty years and more dealing with people between the ages of 18 and 40 in one-to-one and small group teaching.
 One can’t help but pick up some inklings of how their minds work and have been trained to work, and one can’t avoid one’s own mind being influenced by them, being trained by them.
 You might say that the people I’ve dealt with are not typical of their age group.
 They are highly motivated, highly educated, richly endowed, and do not represent the population at large.
 And that is so, numerically.
-But in terms of the influence wielded by them and their like-minded peers, I put it to you that they largely determine the direction and emphasis of the way in which society and culture develop.
+But in terms of the influence wielded by them and their like-minded peers, they punch above their weight in influemcing the development of society and culture.
 The church cannot afford to ignore how they think, what they think, or why they think it.

 In 2011, the Barna Group published the results of a five-year study in which teenagers, young adults, youth pastors, senior pastors and parents were interviewed about their attitudes.
 It showed that three out of every five young Christians disconnect from their churches after the age of 15.
 I would have put the number higher than that myself, but the study was US based in largely evangelical churches, which might be relevant.
-Anyway, the results indicate that the top five reasons included:
+The top five reasons include:

 - Christians are too confident they know all the answers.

 - Christianity is anti-science, out of step with the scientific world we live in.

 - At least one quarter were turned off by the creation-versus-evolution debate.

 - They don’t agree with the churches’ attitude to sexuality.
 Most young Christians are as sexually active as their non-Christian peers.